Sreetama Datta

 Ideal Time

-You must ensure that you do not spend more than four to five minutes on a question.
-In case you feel stuck on a question, skip it and move forward.
-You can simply mark the question on the NEET question paper to come back for a reattempt, before starting the revision process.
+Test-takers must ensure that they do not spend more than four to five minutes on a question.
+In case they feel stuck on a question, they should skip it and move forward.
+They can mark the question on the NEET question paper to come back for a reattempt, before starting the revision process.

-Question-wise time management strategy: While some students prefer a section-wise time management strategy, others prefer a question-wise NEET 2023 time management strategy.
+Question-wise time management strategy: While some students prefer a section-wise time management strategy, others prefer a question-wise NEET 2026 time management strategy.
 Explaining this, Navin Joshi, Chief Content Officer, Physics Wallah says, “Divide the paper into three phases.
 In the first phase, attempt all the questions within 90 minutes.
 In the next phase of 40 minutes, attempt the questions which are calculation-intensive and require time to think.
-In the next 50 minutes, you can attempt the difficult questions and those which you had left out.
-Lastly, keep the 20 minutes for last-minute revision.”
+In the next 50 minutes, you can attempt the difficult questions and those which you had left out.”

-NEET 2023 will be conducted on May 7 in over 500 NEET exam centres across India and abroad.
+NEET 2026 will be conducted in the first week of May in over 500 NEET exam centres across India and abroad.
 The exam will be held in a paper-pencil-based mode or an offline mode.
-The NEET 2023 application process is expected to begin in the first week of March.
+The NEET 2026 application process is expected to begin in the first week of February.

 Read More: